Here’s how you can watch today’s MLB postseason games

-Major League Baseball fans get three games Sunday as postseason action continues in both the American League Division Series and the National League Division Series.
+The Major League Baseball postseason continues today, and fans get a jampacked day full of three games.

+First up is the National League Division Series — the Washington Nationals visit the Los Angeles Dodgers for Game 3.
+The series is tied 1-1 between the two sides.

-First up are the Los Angeles Dodgers and the Washington Nationals in the second game of the National League Division Series.
-Game 2 was originally scheduled for Saturday and had to be postponed and rescheduled due to the weather in Washington D.C.
-The Dodgers lead the series 2-0.
+The second game of the day is American League Division Series action with the Boston Red Sox host the Cleveland Indians for Game 3.
+The game was originally scheduled for Sunday, but was postponed due to weather.
+The Indians lead the series 2-0.

-In the American League, the Boston Red Sox host the Cleveland Indians in the midday game while the Toronto Blue Jays host the Texas Rangers in the third game of the day.
+Today’s final game will feature the National League’s Chicago Cubs at the San Francisco Giants for Game 3.
+The Cubs lead the series 2-0.

 Here’s everything you need to know if you want to watch today’s games in Las Vegas: